 Development...... the construction industry operates in a uniquely project-specific and complex environment, combining different investors, clients, contractual arrangements and consulting professions; combining different site conditions, design, materials and technologies; combining different contractors. specialist subcontractors and the workforce assembled for each project."
 It also recognises that "the specialised and risk-associated nature of construction places an onus on the public sector client to continuously improve its procurement and delivery management skill in a manner that promotes efficiency, value for money, transformation and the sustainable development of the construction industry."
-Historically, public sector investment in infrastructure has exceeded private sector dynamism needs to look closely into client procurement and delivery management practices.
+Historically, public sector investment in infrastructure has exceeded private sector expenditure.
+Accordingly, any study into public infrastructure delivery and construction sector dynamism needs to look closely into client procurement and delivery management practices.